 When you go to hire new employees, interview candidates not only for what skills they offer, but what their personality is like.
 Ask questions like, do you like working alone?
 Are you self-motivated?
 How do you stay on task without being asked?
 Have you worked remotely before?
 You want great employees who understand what working for a remote company entails.

-Don’t hire solely in your city: When you are remote, you need to let go of the mindset that talent is only available where you are based.
+Talent is everywhere: When you are remote, you need to let go of the mindset that talent is only available where you are based.
 Hiring only locally means you are missing a large pool of potential employees.
 Plus it limits the diversity of your company.

 Do hire globally: One of the advantages of going remote, is that the sky’s the limit for finding great talent.
 The Job Preparedness Index surveyed recruiters and hiring managers and found 75 percent wouldn’t hire outside of their immediate geographical area.
 So there is a pool of great untapped candidates being overlooked by most recruiters.
 Why not capitalize on this oversight to build your company’s success?